 Østerport 2's innovative office concept has, through a simple architectural gesture, turned the otherwise dull office corridor into a kind of gallery or balcony, and pulled all workplaces back from the façade, where there is working peace.
 A socially sustainable design where everyone benefits from the view, the daylight and the impulse of the surroundings.
 This also means that the inner work life can be seen and experienced from the outside and thus becomes part of the urban life.

 Facade provides good indoor climate, natural daylight and energy savings; socially sustainable design

 The boring corridor has become a gallery

 By placing the corridor area right next to the facade, everyone gets away from the "work zone" and gets a mental break and new input from the city outside when they have to go to a meeting, the kitchenette or talk to other colleagues.
 The corridor has become a gallery with colleagues on one side and the world on the outside.
-A design that responds to the need for mental variety and small breaks throughout the working day in order to work effectively.
+A socially sustainable design that responds to the need for mental variety and small breaks throughout the working day in order to work effectively.

 Solar shading integrated into the architecture

 Good lighting conditions are essential in an office building.
 The sloping windows, red canopies and work zones set back from the façade mean that Østerport 2 can do without roller blinds.
 This benefits the indoor climate and the working environment, where natural light dominates, while saving energy.

 Østerport 2 is located in the heart of the vibrant city life at Oslo Plads

 ... and side by side with a number of characteristic buildings.
 The architecture is designed to fit in and mirror the city rather than take the spotlight and be self-sufficient.